 Farm to Tap

 Welcome to Farm to Tap, our scheme that focuses on working with farmers to help mitigate the impact from pesticides and other run off from agricultural land on water quality.
 We work together with a 4000 strong network of farmers across our region to keep pesticides out of drinking water, and to avoid using expensive and carbon intensive chemical treatments.
 Last year 840 farmers joined the scheme, and we had our best ever year of results – so a big thank you.
-This year, as we move towards the withdrawal, to reflect that many farmers have already decided to switch to ferric phosphate and other methods of slug control, we have reduced our reward payments.
+This year to reflect that many farmers have already decided to switch to ferric phosphate and other methods of slug control, we have reduced our reward payments.
 New details of this year’s reward are detailed below.

 Are you eligible to join?

 To join the scheme, you need to meet the below criteria:

 - You are growing winter wheat and/or oil seed rape this autumn.